rleung888/self_driving_car_class5/writeup_template.md

 * Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.  -- COMPLETED
 * Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.  -- COMPLETED
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.  -- COMPLETED
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.  -- COMPLETED
+* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.  -- COMPETED, UPDATED WITH REVIEW COMMENTS (Add multiple windows size, combined heatmap for continuous frames)
 * Estimate a bounding box for vehicles detected.  -- COMPLETED

 [//]: # (Image References)